 Additionally, medical devices like PICCs, ports, pumps, and feeding tubes can impact how we see our bodies.
 Yet, they are so crucial for our bodies’ healing!

 Mighty Well Ambassador Kiera uses social media to help normalize devices and find humor and joy in her scars.

 Kiera shared, “Those carefree summer days.
 [I] just wanted to say let’s normalize being different and needing assistive devices.
 They aren’t shameful, so why should I hide them?
-Myself and a lot of people I know regularly get comments about covering up our lines, tubes, scars, braces, etc. These devices keep me alive, and I think that’s badass.
+I and many people I know regularly get comments about covering up our lines, tubes, scars, braces, etc. These devices keep me alive, and I think that’s badass.
 So, if you are uncomfortable because of someone else’s differences, think about why it makes you uncomfortable and what you can do to change your perspective on disability before you tell someone to be ashamed of their differences.
-Happy summer!“
+Happy summer! “

 And hey, these devices were the reason Mighty Well was created in the first place!
 These miracles of modern medicine make us stronger.
-They don’t dictate our style or confidence unless we let them!
+They only dictate our style and confidence if we let them!

 Whatever your body’s journey has been, whatever visible reminders linger on your skin, don’t forget to love yourself for who you are today!

 Want to share your body positivity story?
 Tag us on Instagram, Facebook, or Twitter, or join our community in the Friends in the Fight Facebook group!